Shamslux/DataEngineering/DIO_Github_Certification/DIO Github Certification.md

 You can start your workflow in GitHub.dev and continue working in a Codespace.
 If you try to access the Run, Debug, or Terminal view, you will be notified that they are not available in GitHub.dev.

 To continue your work in a Codespace, select Continue working on....
 Select Create new codespace to create a codespace in your current branch.
 Before choosing this option, you should confirm any changes.

+# Getting to Know GitHub Administration

+You will learn the fundamental concepts for using GitHub tools, security measures, and controls available to GitHub administrators in an organization or company.

+## What is GitHub administration?

+GitHub administrators have a super important job, which is to protect projects and ensure that the right teams can collaborate and share their projects/source code.
+Currently, GitHub has three types of administrations: Team-level, Organization-level, and Enterprise-level administration.

+## Team-Level Administration

+On GitHub, users are part of teams within organizations.
+These teams help organize permissions and facilitate communication.
+Additionally, you can connect your teams on GitHub with identity services, such as Microsoft Enter ID, to automate updates and make administration easier.

+Team members with certain permissions can create, rename, or delete teams, add or remove members, and manage external collaborators.
+They can also adjust settings such as team visibility, discussions, and automatic code review assignments.
+This simplifies administrative tasks, like adding new members or controlling permissions, making the process more efficient.

+##  Organization-Level Administration

+On GitHub, organizations are shared spaces for project collaboration.
+Owners and administrators control access, invite members, organize teams, and set permissions.
+It is recommended to have a single organization, as creating multiple can be complex without the ability to duplicate settings.
+Managing multiple organizations can increase risks and costs.
+Owners have broad control, including the ability to invite, organize teams, manage permissions, and configure security.
+Scripts can be used to automate administrative tasks.

+## Enterprise-Level Administration

+Enterprise accounts on GitHub unify management for multiple organizations.
+Enterprise owners have the power to:

+- Enable single sign-on (SAML) for everyone, connecting external identities to GitHub.

+- Add or remove organizations from the enterprise.

+- Control billing and assign billing managers for all organizations.

+- Configure security policies for repositories, projects, and teams.

+- Extract information using scripts.

+- Apply global changes, such as migrations, using scripts.

+## Best Practices

+- Creating teams in your organization allows for greater flexibility for collaboration and can facilitate the separation of repositories and permissions:

+- Create hierarchically organized teams to represent the structure of your company or group.

+- Make teams based on specific interests or technologies to facilitate code reviews.
+People can join based on their interests or skills.

+- Connect your teams on GitHub with your identity provider (IdP) to automate updates and simplify administrative tasks, like adding members or adjusting permissions.
+This reduces the need for manual updates.

+# Final Considerations from Shamslux

+Well, I liked the course.
+Some practical parts I didn't include here (mostly in the final parts, like detailing the hands-on Codespaces, creating Organizations, etc.), leaving more of the theoretical part detailed in this document.

+There were 3 project delivery challenges and a code challenge.
+I did the code challenge (basically practice some basic Git commands), but I still have to do the challenges (I need to create some forks and collaborate with someone else, they will take some time and I plan to finish during the next weekend).

+Overall, I really liked this training in Git because I already use Git professionally and had done some basic courses, but this one definitely stood out for going into greater detail levels than the other courses I've seen.

+My congratulations to the DIO.me team and let's move on to the next courses!